-Illuminance should not exceed 1000lux on either the painting being photographed / filmed or on any other painting in the field of the lighting: this illuminance is equivalent to 1/60th-second at f4 using film rated at 100 ASA.
-For particularly sensitive objects, such as watercolour paintings and works on paper, the limit is reduced to 250lux.
+Illuminance should not exceed 1000 lux on either the painting being photographed / filmed or on any other painting in the field of the lighting: this illuminance is equivalent to 1/60th second at f4 using the equivalent of film rated at 100 ASA.
+For particularly sensitive objects, such as watercolour Objects and works on paper, the limit is reduced to 250 lux.